IOT-DSA/sdk-dslink-javascript/README.md

 A compiled version of the DSLink API can now be found at dist/dslink.js.
 A minified version can be found at dist/dslink.min.js.

 The SDK can be used in browser under the DS namespace.

+If you've already built either the node or browser version, you can append 'quick' to the build.sh script to not rebuild the entire SDK for development, and just generate the wrapper and piece it together.